bluvibytes/zone-of-distrust/docs/zod-whitepaper.md

 **Multi-tenant scope:** In multi-tenant environments, ZoD assumes tenant isolation is enforced at the execution and policy layers.
 CA policies, tokens, and integrity signals MUST be tenant-scoped.
 Cross-tenant contamination is a platform security concern, not an agent security concern.

-For complete threat model details, see *Zones of Distrust [Threat Model](https://github.com/bluvibytes/zone-of-distrust/blob/main/docs/threat-model.md) document.*
+For complete threat model details, see *Zones of Distrust [Threat Model](https://github.com/bluvibytes/zone-of-distrust/blob/main/docs/threat-model.md).*

 ## 2.6 Limitations